ctu-mrs/mrs_apptainer/README.md

 ### example_wrapper.sh

 Example of our singularity wrapper script.
-Use this to start our image.
+Use this to start our container.
 The script contains a _user configuration section_.

 ### scripts